My car insurance has been cancelled: What next?

 Will I be able to take out car insurance if my policy was cancelled, voided or refused?

-If you’ve had an insurance policy cancelled, voided or refused, it’ll be on your record permanently - which means you’ll always need to be upfront about it when asked.
+If you’ve had an insurance policy cancelled, voided or refused, it’ll be on your record permanently, which means you’ll always need to be upfront about it when asked.

 Will I be affected as a named driver on a cancelled car insurance policy?

-If you’re a named driver on a car insurance policy that is cancelled or voided, this shouldn’t affect you.
+No, if you’re a named driver on a car insurance policy that is cancelled or voided, this shouldn’t affect you.
 If you’re asked whether you ever had a policy cancelled, as it wasn’t your policy but someone else’s, you’ll still be able to answer no.

 How do I prevent my insurance being cancelled?